salmmanfred/ccdb-script/README.md

-# CCDB-SCRIPT
+# CCDB_SCRIPT

 Why ccdb-script?

 A light language for rust when you want your game or project to easily be moddable.

-## ccdb-script is light
+## ccdb_script is light

-as said ccdb-script is made to be light
+as said ccdb_script is made to be light

-## ccdb-script is easy
+## ccdb_script is easy

-ccdb-script is made to be easy to integrate into any given project
+ccdb_script is made to be easy to integrate into any given project

 ## How to integrate